uhs-robert/oasis.nvim/README.md

 **All themes are fully AAA WCAG compliant**.
 Light themes use warm beige-to-peachy tones to minimize blue light exposure and support eye health during extended coding sessions.

+> [!NOTE]
+> **✨ NEW: Themed Syntax Mode** - Try `:OasisThemedSyntax` to make each variant feel more distinct!
+Statements and keywords now use each theme's signature color (blue in lagoon, teal in mirage, orange in canyon, etc.) instead of universal yellow tones.
+[Learn more ↓](#toggle-themed-syntax)

 <table>
   <tr>
     <td align="center">